 Each year, the National Highway Traffic Safety Administration (NHTSA) releases a report detailing large truck accidents in the United States.
 The report provides statistics for crashes involving large trucks that cause fatalities, injuries, and property damage.
-To make the report, the NHTSA relies on four major sources of data, making it the most comprehensive annual study of truck safety in the United States.
-These statistics help make American roads safer by revealing where truck safety falters in the nation.
+To make the report, the NHTSA relies on four major sources of data, making it the most comprehensive annual study of highway trucking safety in the United States.

 Key Facts From the 2017 Report

 One of the most important findings of the traffic safety report is fatalities caused by truck accidents.
-In 2017, 4,761 people died in crashed involving large trucks—an increase of 9 percent from 2016.
+In 2017, 4,761 people died in crashes involving large trucks—an increase of 9 percent from 2016.
 Most victims killed in truck accidents are not truck drivers, with 72 percent being members of other vehicles.
-The number of other occupants killed this year reached its highest rate in the last decade.
+The number of other occupants killed in truck accidents reached its highest rate in the last decade this year.

 Other important findings include:

 - Most fatal truck accidents (78 percent) happen on weekdays

 - The blood alcohol of 3 percent of truck drivers tested was over the legal limit

 - Drivers of large trucks had the highest rate of previous accidents than any other group of drivers

 The report identified the most common settings where fatal truck accidents occur.
 More than a quarter (27 percent) of fatal truck accidents occurred on the nation’s interstates.
 Rural drivers are at the highest risk of fatal truck accidents—58 percent of accidents happened on rural roads.

 States with the highest percentage of trucks involved in fatal accidents include: